vali_111 - Fotolia

 To lure suppliers, systems integrators and the channel market, the company has launched a 75-member partner program, the Exosite IoT Alliance.
 Microchip Technology Inc. is one such partner, selling microcontroller, mixed-signal, analog and Flash IP embedded solutions.
 As the IoT platform market began to take shape, the firm was looking for partners that could help businesses deploy IoT solutions, said Mike Ballard, vertical market business leader at Microchip.
 The company has used the ExositeReady Embedded SDK and the Microchip Wi-Fi Client Module Development Kit to link Microchip's embedded systems to the Exosite platform so customers can construct end-to-end IoT solutions.

-While the Alliance is no doubt a smart move and Exosite has developed a first generation of customers, the largely self-funded company has yet to turn a profit.
-That's hardly uncommon in the tech startup world, but amid fears that market uncertainly will cool down venture capital investments; finding the funding needed to capture IoT platform market share may prove as big a challenge as getting Murano built in the first place.
+While the Alliance is no doubt a smart move and Exosite has developed a generation of customers, the largely self-funded company has yet to turn a profit.
+That's hardly uncommon in the tech startup world, but amid fears that market uncertainly will cool down venture capital investments; finding the funding needed to capture IoT platform market share may prove as big a challenge as getting Murano built in the place.

 Choose your IoT platform wisely